 Stock item number: 129235

-Hilde Van Gelder is professor of art history at KU Leuven.
+Hilde Van Gelder is professor of contemporary art history at KU Leuven.
 She is director of the Lieven Gevaert Research Centre for Photography, Art and Visual Culture.